Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Introduction

 The present paper addresses this gap by providing an implementation-oriented realization of the NP verifier simulation framework.
 Our objective is not to alter or strengthen the core proof of the original paper, but to make its construction explicit, executable, and empirically verifiable on finite inputs.
 To this end, we supplement the original framework with concrete Turing machine descriptions, explicit data structures, and algorithmic realizations that adhere closely to the original definitions.

 On the theoretical side, we construct explicit, finite state, finite-symbol Turing machines for representative NP-complete problems, including SAT and Subset-Sum.
-These constructions instantiate the NP verifiers required by the framework and allow the feasible graph simulation to be applied to concrete decision problems.
+These constructions instantiate the NP verifiers required by the framework and allow the NP verifier simulation framework to be applied to concrete decision problems.
 The constructions preserve the polynomial bounds on structural parameters such as width and height and enable a refined, implementation-level complexity analysis.

 With respect to feasible graph construction, the original paper employs algorithms chosen primarily to facilitate the proof of feasible-walk preservation.
 In the present work, we instead adopt algorithms that follow the formal definition of feasibility more directly.
-This change does not modify the notion of feasibility or affect correctness; rather, it replaces a proof-oriented construction with a definition-faithful algorithmic realization that is simpler to implement and admits a lower effective complexity.
+This change does not modify the notion of feasibility or affect correctness; rather, it replaces a proof-oriented construction with a definition-faithful algorithmic realization that is more intuitive and admits a lower effective complexity.

 In addition, we restrict the set of computation edges that are subject to verification and extension.
 Whereas the original construction verifies a conservative superset of admissible edges, the present work identifies, through auxiliary structural arguments, a smaller subset of edges whose verification suffices to preserve acceptance behavior.
 These arguments are independent of the core P=NP proof and serve solely to control combinatorial growth in the implementation.
 The relationship between the two constructions is monotone: every edge examined in the present implementation is also examined in the original framework.
 Consequently, correctness of the restricted implementation implies correctness of the original, more conservative construction.